niplav/site/bcis_and_alignment.md

 It seems worrying that a complete company has been built on a vision that has no clearly articulated path to success.

+#### Removing Merged Humans is a Convergent Instrumental Strategy for AI Systems

+If a human being is merged with an unaligned AI system, the unaligned AI system has a [convergent instrumental drive](https://arbital.com/p/convergent_self_modification/ "Convergent strategies of self-modification") to remove the (to it) unaligned human: If the human can interfere with the AI systems' actions or goals or policies, the AI system will not be able to fully maximize its utility.
+Therefore, for merging to be helpful with AI alignment, the AI system must already be aligned, or [not a maximizer](https://arbital.com/p/otherizer/ "Other-izing (wanted: new optimization idiom)"), the exact formulation of which is currently an open problem.

 ### BCIs Speed Up Capabilities Research as Well

 If humanity builds BCIs, it seems not certain that the AI alignment